-Commitments are outlined in "Mineral Properties" above and Note 6 of the financial statements.
+Commitments are outlined in "Mineral Properties" above and Note 6 of the condensed interim consolidated financial statements.

-The Company is also required to pay the annual United States BLM assessment fees, state and county filing and recording expenses, property taxes, advance minimum royalty and underlying lease payments, as applicable, associated with the Red Hill, and Wood Hills South properties in order to maintain the Miranda Agreement, the Barrick Agreement, the Idaho Lease, and the AuEx Agreement, respectively, in good standing.
-Such costs will form part of the Company's exploration expenditures for the purposes of the Miranda Agreement, Barrick Agreement, Idaho Lease, and AuEx Agreement, respectively.
+The Company is also required to pay the annual United States Bureau of Land Management assessment fees, state and county filing and recording expenses, property taxes, advance minimum royalty and underlying lease payments, as applicable, associated with the Red Hill and Wood Hills South properties in order to maintain the Miranda, Barrick and Idaho Properties in good standing.
+Such costs will form part of the Company's exploration expenditures.